About general incorporation matters

 Brilliant!
 Are there documents that need to get prepared for my work permit application?

-Documents to be submitted to Labuan FSA as follows –
+Documents and fees to be submitted to Labuan FSA are as follows –

 - Income tax reference number (Labuan entity, employer’s tax reference and employee’s tax reference);